tea notes

 Big Island Tea Growers

-- We started by attending the County Tea Workshop in September 2005,
+- Started by attending the County Tea Workshop in September 2005, with first 17 cuttings in January 2006.
+As of December 2008,

 - Mike Riley, in Volcano